Winterreisender/JKDrcom/README.md

 Copyright 2022 Winterreisender.

-Licensed under GNU Affero General Public License Version 3 (AGPL-3.0-only)
+Licensed under GNU Affero General Public License Version 3

+(SPDX-License-Identifier: **AGPL-3.0-only**)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, only version 3 of the License.